 Overview of New Hampshire Mortgages

 New Hampshire is known for its White Mountain trails, quaint covered bridges and influential presidential primaries.
 Historical mortgage rates in New Hampshire tend to be at or below the national average rates.
-The counties’ conforming loan and FHA limits are mostly standard with a few higher-than-average exceptions.
+New Hampshire's counties’ conforming loan and FHA limits are mostly standard, with a few higher-than-average exceptions.

 National Mortgage Rates